Mrudul1234/mystic-fusion-theme/README.md

 ## 🤝 Contribute

-If you like to contribute feel free to mail me (mrudulmistry@gmail.com)
+If you like to contribute feel free to mail me- mrudulmistry@gmail.com
 ---

 ## 👾 Appreciation